cciglesiasmartinez/auth-service/README.md

 ## Features

 - User registration with email verification.
-- Login with email/password or Google OAuth2.
+- Login with email/password or via Google OAuth2.
 - JWT-based access tokens and refresh tokens.
 - Password hashing and secure validation.
 - Redis-backed verification and recovery codes with TTL.